chelseadole/write-me/readme_generator/README.md

 ### Development Tools
 ---
-* *python* - programming language
+* Django
+* Postgres
+* Python
+* MongoDB

 ### Contributions
 ---
-If you wish to contribute to this project, please contact chelseadole@gmail.com.
+If you wish to contribute to this project, please contact NAME1 or NAME2.
 ### License
 ---
 This project is licensed under the MIT License - see the LICENSE.md file for details.